Secular Shrine Theory: 20th century

 The world is advancing at a rapid pace.
 Academic research is gradually expanding its horizons.
-Since the nineteenth century, civilizations in both the East and the West have made rapid progress.
+Since the 19th century, civilizations in both the East and the West have made rapid progress.
 The study of religion has come to the point where it is no longer possible to accept the position that Shinto faith, shrine Shinto, is not a religion. ....
 So nowadays, even among the priests of shrines, there is no one who does not admit that shrines and Shinto shrines are religions if they look deep into their hearts.

 Decline

 As the wartime atmosphere became more intense through the February 26 Incident, May 15 Incident, etc., discussions on secular shrine theory were silenced.

 After discussion and deliberation by the Religious System Research Committee established by the Ministry of Education, Science, Sports and Culture, a report was submitted to the legislature on the enactment of the Religious Organizations Law, with the aim of bringing religious organizations under the legal system and having them observe the rules that they have voluntarily established.
 However, it was repeatedly rejected by the majority.
 However, through persistent persuasion, with the passage of the Religious Organizations Law by Law No. 77 of April 8, 1939, the legislature legally abandoned the 'Secular Shrine Theory'.
 Because Sect Shinto was now required by law to be designated and approved.

 On November 9, 1940, the Ministry of the Interior reorganized its Bureau of Religions and established the Institute of Divinities, which was able to maintain "Secular Shrine Theory as the national religion".
 Also, in the Penal Code of the time, the Peace Preservation Law and Lèse-majesté to the Emperor of Japan and Jingu, especially the Special Higher Police suppression of other religions existed.

-With this shift secular shrine theory came to be replaced by a more authoritarian form of State Shinto.
+With this shift, secular shrine theory came to be replaced by a more authoritarian form of State Shinto.